svalinn/svalinn.github.com/source/map.rst

 In most cases, a large mesh is used for both distributions of neutron flux and consequent photon sources, and perhaps a different mesh for the photon dose distribution.
 This results in up to 1 million separate activation calculation points, and thus requires automation to be tractable.
-An automated R2S approach has been implemented robustly as part of the PyNE toolkit, coupling MCNP to ALARA, with support for CAD-based geometries.
+A semi-automated R2S approach has been implemented robustly as part of the PyNE toolkit, coupling MCNP to ALARA, with support for CAD-based geometries.

 Basic expertise:

-* Monte Carlo radiation transport, usually MCNP5/6.
+* Monte Carlo radiation transport, usually MCNP5/6, with
-* Activation analysis using FISPACT, ALARA, or ORIGEN
+* Activation analysis using FISPACT, ALARA, or ORIGEN, or
+* Discrete ordinates radiation transport with internal transmutation, such as ATTILA.

 Additional expertise: